Kubernetes Operations

 - To edit, click Edit — make your changes and click Apply

-- To copy the YAML to clipboard, click the Copy icon
+- To copy the YAML to clipboard, click the Copy icon or press

 Changes are applied immediately via